Getting started with Java switch statement

 - Syntax & Structure: The basic syntax involves using the

-keyword, followed by a variable or expression that is checked against multiplecase
+switchkeyword, followed by a variable or expression that is checked against multiplecasevalues. - Supported Types:

 - Performance:

-values must be compile-time constants.
-Also, be cautious of fall-through if you omit abreak
+casevalues and remember thatcasevalues must be compile-time constants.
+Also, be cautious of fall-through if you omit abreakstatement.

 Further Reading